apigee/openbank/src/devportal/README.md

  - OpenBank Sandbox for trying out openbank APIs
  - App Gallery to promote App ecosystem of your API program.

-Your portal after the openbank customization will look like [openbank.apigee.com](https://openbank.apigee.com)
+Your portal after the openbank customization will look like [openbank.apigee.com](https://openbank.apigee.com).

+Once you are done with openbank customization following the steps below, you can do **further customization** to the devportal using the [document here](https://docs.google.com/document/d/11h0_8GItURW2DjymAL3Cj46EaYFz-mEKE0q73zvhKpU/edit?usp=sharing).

 ## **2. Pre-Requisites**